Online Colleges in Colorado

 - Dependents Tuition Assistance Program: Funds to cover tuition, room and board; Need-based; For dependents of police officers, firefighters and/or National Guard personnel killed or disabled in the line of duty

-- College Opportunity Fund: Currently $77 per credit hour at public colleges or $39 per credit at private colleges (varies annually); Need-based; Must attend a participating school and meet eligibility requirements
+- College Opportunity Fund: A set dollar amount per credit hour at public and private colleges, amount varies annually; Need-based; Must attend a participating school and meet eligibility requirements

 You can find more free money for college by using scholarship search sites such as Fastweb.com.
 By entering basic information about where you live or what you plan to study, you will discover all types of scholarship opportunities!